WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 - Add `"proxies"` to `static.json` as seen in the first code snippet here.

-- Then, using the CLI, point the React UI app to a specific back-end API as seen in the second code snippet here.
+- Using the CLI, point the React UI app to a specific back-end API as seen in the second code snippet here.

 </aside>